AdeetyaKulkarni/Munchie-Manager-Project/README.md

 ### Working with Spring Boot

 1) Open preferred IDE for Java
 2) Import project/ Import existing maven project
-3)
+3) Select folder MunchieManagerBE
+4) The project is divided into 4 parts
+  - com.project.MunchieManagerBE - Main method of the application
+  - com.project.MunchieManagerBE.Controllers  - Contains all the apis
+  - com.project.MunchieManagerBE.Beans - Contains the class/objects
+  - com.project.MunchieManagerBE.DBRepos - Contains sql queries embedded in java methods
+5) Run the project and check if Controller is working by navigating to localhost:8080/test
+6) In postgres create a database called *munchiedb*
+7) Re-run the project
+8) Enter some data manually in the name table in the database.
+9) Navigate to localhost:8080/checkdb
+10) If you see the entered data everything is fine.
 ***